rsdoiel/antenna/journalism.md

 date: 2025-02-04, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Feb.
+4 at 9:17 p.m.</em>
 Not every award may be presented on television, but winning a Grammy remains a once-in-a-lifetime experience.
-While this year’s 67th Annual Grammy Awards took on a powerful message of philanthropy and fire relief, the recognition of the best in music remained one of the event’s primary focuses.
+While this year’s 67th Annual Grammy Awards took on a message of philanthropy and fire relief, the recognition of the best in music remained one of the event’s primary focuses.

 <br>